This Healthier Carrot Sheet Cake is easy to make, naturally gluten free, and the hit at every family holiday I’ve taken it to!

 Once the cake is done, it needs to cool completely on a cooling rack before you add the frosting.
 I prefer both my cake and frosting to be at room temperature for the best flavor.
-So I make the cake earlier in the day, and them frost it right before dinner, so it will be ready to be served for dessert.
+So I make the cake earlier in the day.
+And then frost it right before dinner, so it will be ready to be served for dessert.

 Storage Tips: You can store this cake in an airtight container in the refrigerator for up to 3 days.
 It will start to dry out slightly around the edges, but mostly it holds it’s own.
 For best texture and flavor, let the cake/or piece(s) sit at room temperature for at least 30 minutes.

 Now that I have my carrot cake craving satisfied, it would seem I’m in need of cinnamon rolls now.
 But I’m not sure what to do about that one yet because I’ve found every gluten free version to be intolerable compared to the real thing.
-I actually had an idea late last night as I was drifting off to sleep that maybe I could make a cinnamon roll coffee cake of sorts.
+I actually had an idea late last night that maybe I could make a cinnamon roll coffee cake of sorts.

 In any case it’s in the rough stages right now.
-But I was thinking about trying it out while we’re camping because who doesn’t crave those flavors when you wake up early in the forest and it’s crispy cold out?
+But I was thinking about trying it out while we’re camping.
+I mean, who doesn’t crave those flavors when you wake up early in the forest and it’s crispy cold out?
 Warm cinnamony goodness with a cup of coffee – well… that’s what weekend are made of.
 But until I get that recipe worked out, I’ll be taking this carrot cake with me instead!Print

 This Carrot Cake is on the menu regularly for family holidays and celebrations!